 Remember, to make or receive any calls, the phone must be switched on, appropriately configured and in an area with adequate cellular signal strength.
-Emergency calls may not be possible on all wireless phone networks, when certain network services or phone features are in use or on phones without a full keypad unless an auto-dial button is programmed to call an emergency number.
+Emergency calls may not be possible on all wireless phone networks or when certain network services or phone features are in use.
 Check with local cellular service providers.
-Emergency calls may be made even when a SIM card is not installed (subject to network availability) using a recognised emergency dialling code such as 112.
+Emergency calls may be made even when a SIM card is not installed (subject to network availability) using the 112 dialling code.